Permanent residence UK

 How to apply

 If you prefer to use the premium processing service, you can.
-You will receive an appointment where your application will be considered in person and you can get a decision on the day.
+You will receive an appointment where your application will be considered in person, and you can get a decision on the day.

-Although the status removes any time limits to your stay in the UK, if you spend more than 2 years outside the country, you will lose the status.
+Although it is called permanent residency, there are a few conditions that apply.
+Otherwise, it may not be permanent.
+The status removes any time limits to your stay in the UK, however, if you spend more than two years outside the country, you will lose the status.
 If this happens, you will need to reapply for it.

 Secondly, if you commit any criminal offenses which could lead to deportation, you may lose your right to stay in the UK as a permanent resident.

-Frequently Asked Questions about permanent residence in the UK
+Frequently Asked Questions About Permanent Residence in the UK

 What is permanent residence in the UK?

-A permanent resident card in the UK – also known as Indefinite Leave to Remain (ILR) – entitles the holder to live, work and study in the UK indefinitely without immigration restrictions and while still holding a foreign citizenship status and passport.
+A permanent resident card in the UK – also known as Indefinite Leave to Remain (ILR) – entitles the holder to live, work and study in the UK indefinitely without immigration restrictions while still holding a foreign citizenship status and passport.

 Who is eligible for permanent resident status in the UK?